'Captain America,' 'Rio' bring early summer heat to Hollywood

-LOS ANGELES (Reuters) - Hollywood is remaking one of its most cherished traditions: the summer blockbuster.
+LOS ANGELES, April 27 (Reuters) - Hollywood is remaking one of its most cherished traditions: the summer blockbuster.

 Unlike last year, when every summer weekend seemed to bring one or more mega-budget films, this year studios have spread out their most expensive entries for the warm weather months that traditionally make up roughly 40 percent of annual ticket sales.